d-turley/sp-dev-fx-webparts/samples/react-rhythm-of-business-calendar/documentation/entities.md

 ## Defining an entity
 The essential parts of an entity are the class that derives from `Entity`, a state interface, and the constructor.

 Here is an example of a SharePoint list item entity representing an item in a list called Categories.
-Remember that the Title field is already defined in the `ListItemEntity` base class.
+Note that the Title field is already defined in the `ListItemEntity` base class.

 ```
 import { User } from 'common';